mottla/CryptoVote/README.md

 4. No duplication and multiple voting.
 5. Hiding the state of a voting until the voting period is over.

-It uses crypto from Crypto Note 2.0 (Nicolas van Saberhagen) (ring signature and stealth address) Operations on the ed25519 curve taken from https://github.com/decred/dcrd
+It uses crypto from Crypto Note 2.0 (Nicolas van Saberhagen) (ring signature and stealth address).
+Operations on the ed25519 curve taken from https://github.com/decred/dcrd

 Currently it should be used for educational purposes only!